 LIFT (Ladies In Faith Together)

 LIFT stands for Ladies In Faith Together, the women’s group of St. Martin’s.
-Through our shared fellowship and faith, LIFT strives to provide outreach to various needs in our community, support parish activities, as well as plan fellowship activities for our group and for St. Martin’s.
+Through our shared fellowship and faith, LIFT strives to provide outreach to various needs in our community, support parish activities, as well as plan fellowship activities for our group and for the St. Martin’s congregation.

-LIFT meets the first Monday of every month at the Town Hall Terrace Community Center at 7pm.
+LIFT meets the first Monday of every month at 7pm.
 For more information, contact Beth Boron, Marge Schlau or the St. Martin's Office at (716)773-3335.

 -We will, with Gods help, strive to serve all people and respect the dignity of every human being (i.e. participate in out reach projects and perform good deeds for the church, congregation and community)